-Indicates the distance that can be traveled with the quantity of fuel that remains in the tank.
+The left numerical value indicates the distance that can be traveled with the quantity of fuel that remains in the tank as indicated by the right numerical value.

-TIME/DISTANCE
+" TIME/DISTANCE " MENU

 The time and date can be set in the Time/Distance menu.
 The alarm clock can also be set from this menu.
-Following the alarm clock menu is the Distance to Destination selection, which allows the operator to see the distance to travel before destination.
+Following the alarm clock menu is the Trip Odometer 1 and 2 selection, which allows the operator to see the distance to travel before destination.
 Average trip speed is also shown.
 By specifying the distance to your destination, the vehicle can calculate the estimated time of arrival (ETA).